kinetiq/Ether.Outcomes/README.md

 ==============
 Outcome is the ultimate result wrapper!
 It's great for those awkward moments when you need to return a value, but you might also need to return a list of validation messages, warnings, or a success bit.

 It's a fluent, expressive, easy-to-learn spin on the <a href="http://martinfowler.com/dslCatalog/notification.html">Notification pattern</a>, with a few careful tweaks.

+Outcome is particularly useful in MVC projects that do a lot of AJAX calls.
+If you serialize Outcome objects back to the client, you end up with a standard interface, and that opens doors for reuse on the JavaScript side.

 How can I get started?
 ==============